dougyb83/MTDb-Movie-Television-Database/README.md

 It contains 3 collections:

 - **all_added_titles**
+This collection holds a record of every TV Show and Film that has been added by all users and is used to help populate the Library, Watchlists and Seenlists.
     | Key | Type | Notes |
     | --- | --- | --- |
     | _id | ObjectId() | |
     | id | String | |
     | poster_path | String | |

 - **rating_review**
+This collection stores the user specific rating and/or review that they have added to a Film or TV Show.
     | Key | Type | Notes |
     | --- | --- | --- |
     | _id | ObjectId() | |